The 5 Fastest Coffee Makers

 Keep in mind that each cup of coffee requires its own individual plastic pod, and each of those plastic pods cost about $0.70, and each is going into the trash (not recycled).
 Let me save you the math, and tell you that the outcome of that formula is bleak at best.
 However, kudos to Keurig for making the reusable K-Cup, which allows you to fill the basket with your own grounds and lighten your trash bags.

-We’ve rounded up the “best” Keurig machines depending on your needs in this post.
+We’ve rounded up the “best” Keurig machines depending on your needs.
 But can we ask a favor of you?
 Please consider a machine that is not a Keurig – the world has enough waste problems as is – we’ve just listed it here for arguments sake.

 “Best suited for people who like rich and flavorful coffee”